3-Heptanone

 3-Heptanone (butyl ethyl ketone), is a seven carbon ketone.
-It is a colorless liquid with a "green odor," also described to have a fruity scent.
+It is a colourless liquid with a "green odour," also described as having a fruity scent and a melon-banana flavour.
 It is often used as a perfume/fragrance, as a solvent for cellulose, nitrocellulose, or vinyl resins, and as a synthetic building block in the preparation of other organic molecules.

 Preparation

 3-Heptanone is produced industrially through reductive condensation of propionaldehyde (propanal) with butanone (methyl ethyl ketone).
 This reaction yields hept-4-en-3-one, which is subsequently hydrogenated to 3-heptanone.